top of page

 Bradshaw’s tell me straight is an explosive one-act play which follows Him trying to break this cycle.
 Will Him finally listen to Dani, or constantly get sucked in by the straightest of dicksand?

-A semi-autobiographical, one-act, two-hander.
-Tell Me Straight follows Him as he continually attracts straight/curious men with mostly disastrous results.
+A semi-autobiographical, one-act, two-hander. tell me straight follows Him as he continually attracts straight/curious men with mostly disastrous results.
 Set in London, exploring the contemporary lives of gay, bisexual and curious men, the piece tackles issues including mental health, friendship, sexuality and consent.

 Tell Me Straight